 Sponsor a book party and reading program

 During the school year we travel to rural villages, hold a book party at the school, and leave some 400 more books, so children can read every day.
-At the book party we talk about books, play games, serve refreshments, and do a short art lesson.
-Then each of them gets to select a book – nearly always the first book they've ever owned.
+At the book party we talk about books, play games, and sing a song about reading.
+Then each child gets to select a book – nearly always the first book they've ever owned.
 Finally, we leave 80-100 interesting, age-appropriate books in each classroom (typically a school has five classes, grades one to five) for daily reading.

 Sponsoring a book party and reading program does more than provide a valuable service for children in a rural village.
 It creates a habit of reading for a new generation that will want books, so that in the future, book publishing can be a viable, self-sustaining business in Laos.Observe a book party.